weekend37/Backgammon/README.md

 - `board[28] = -2` would mean that player -1 has beared off two pieces.

-# Moves
+## Moves
 info about the moves missing...

-# Thougts
+## Thougts
-The 0 positions is currently not used.. could possibly be used to indicate which player is to move to speed up the process
+- the 0 positions is currently not used.. could possibly be used to indicate which player is to move to speed up the process
+- running time for one game is ~0.06 seconds or just over a minute per 1000 games (see time_test.py)
+- the developed agent should probably be coded as a seperate file